Spleen Pancreas And Liver Question And Answers

 • Mechanically by distension of cecum

-Ileocecal Orifie Applied Anatomy: The ileocecal valve prevents the reflux of contents from the cecum to ileum.
+Ileocecal Orifie Applied Anatomy: The ileocecal valve prevents the reflux of contents from the cecum to the ileum.

-2. Appendicular orifice
+2. Appendicular Orifice

 • Small circular orifice